amineDaouma/project-3/frontend/README.md

 TODO

-1. check for empty submission in Create Routine
-2. Error display for front page
+1. Adds ability to add days if today's record is not available in Single Routine Details